Riyasahu0419/Stopwatch/README.md

 # Stopwatch

-A simple and intuitive Stopwatch application built with [Your Technology Stack].
-Designed to keep track of elapsed time with precision and ease.
+Stopwatch is a user-friendly application designed to track elapsed time.
+Built with [Your Technology Stack], it offers features like start, pause, and reset functionality, displaying time in hours, minutes, seconds, and milliseconds.

 ## Features
 - Start, pause, and reset functionality.